Monkestation/monke-wiki/jobs/non-human/silicon-policy.md

 - If a supplied law is vague enough where there's multiple ways to read it, it's ambiguous.
 You can take any interpretation of it, but you're sticking with it.
 Any exploit in a particular law is OK.
 - Higher laws overrule lower laws when there are law conflicts.
 Law 1 overrides Law 2.
 Command/requirement related laws can only conflict with other command or requirement related laws.
 - Law 0 as a malf AI can be ignored and all other laws in that context can be completely ignored as well.
 Any borgs with law 0 that are synced and slaved with their AI are a team antagonist and must follow any and all commands by the AI.
+- If an AI is reciving a significant number of law changes, they may AHELP these incidents to protect their own sanity as required.
+Limit the number of law changes as the AI players are in fact humans behind a keyboard.

 ### Cyborgs
 - Cyborgs are required to work to their Master AI's directives.
 If the AI gives a Cyborg a specific command, they should follow it to the best of their ability, even if they disagree with such a directive. **Cyborgs** are not directly liable for server rule breaks if they are directed to do something by their AI, but can still face potential IC consequences as part of doing something.